Neural network optimal feedback control with enhanced closed loop stability: Numerical results

-assuming that $\widehat{\bm u} (\cdot)$ and $\bm f (\cdot)$ are differentiable.
-Thus, after synthesizing a feedback controller $\widehat{\bm u} (\cdot)$, we can use root-finding algorithm to solve $\bm 0 = \bm f \left( \bm x, \widehat{\bm u} (\bm x) \right)$ for an equilibrium $\bar{\bm x}$.
+Thus, after synthesizing a feedback controller $\widehat{\bm u} (\cdot)$, we can use a root-finding algorithm to solve $\bm 0 = \bm f \left( \bm x, \widehat{\bm u} (\bm x) \right)$ for an equilibrium $\bar{\bm x}$.
 Then we can check for local stability by seeing if the closed loop Jacobian $\mathcal A$ is Hurwitz.
-As suggested in \cite{Izzo2021_stability}, one advantage of using an NN controller with differentiable activation functions is that the closed loop dynamics are $\mathcal C^1$.
-This provides an exact closed loop Jacobian which makes it easier to solve for the equilibrium $\bar{\bm x}$ and allows us to use tools from linear systems theory to characterize its stability.
+As noted in \cite{Izzo2021_stability}, one benefit of using an NN controller with differentiable activation functions is that the closed loop dynamics are $\mathcal C^1$.
+This provides an exact closed loop Jacobian which makes it easier to solve for the equilibrium $\bar{\bm x}$ and allows us to use tools from linear systems theory to characterize local stability.

-\Cref{fig: burgers eigenvalues} shows the real part the most positive eigenvalue of the closed loop Jacobians for the set of NNs trained as described in \cref{sec: burgers description} above.
+\Cref{fig: burgers eigenvalues} shows the real part of the most positive eigenvalue of the closed loop Jacobians for the set of NNs trained as described in \cref{sec: burgers description} above.
 We observe that standard NNs must be trained to a high level of test accuracy before they are even locally stable.
 Achieving this bare minimum local stability requirement necessitates a large training data set and a longer training time.
 On the other hand, {\em QRnet}, $\lambda${\em -QRnet}, and $u${\em -QRnet} all yield local stability even when they are trained on small data sets.
-This gives us confidence to the design process: when training such models we can focus on performance without worrying about stability.
+This gives us confidence in the design process: when training such models we can focus on optimal control performance while worrying less about local stability.
+After training, we can easily check for local stability as described above.